Jan Baptist de Smet: Early life

 Jan Baptist de Smet was born to Gilles de Smet (court clerk in Lokeren of the fief of the Waasland) and Anna Vermeiren.

 After his secondary education with the Augustinians in Ghent, he went to the universities of Leuven where he first studied liberal arts and obtained a degree in theology in 1703.
 In 1700 he was ordained a priest.
-In 1703 he became dean (plebaan) of the Cathedral of St. Michael and St. Gudula in Brussels and on 29 April 1705 he was appointed secular canon of the Saint Rumbold chapter in Mechelen by the Archbishop of Mechelen Thomas Philip Wallrad de Hénin-Liétard d'Alsace and at the beginning of May 1705 he was also chairman of the Mechelen Seminary.
+In 1703 he became dean (plebaan) of the Church of St. Michael and St. Gudula (now Brussels' cathedral) and on 29 April 1705 he was appointed secular canon of the Saint Rumbold chapter in Mechelen by the Archbishop of Mechelen Thomas Philip Wallrad de Hénin-Liétard d'Alsace and at the beginning of May 1705 he was also chairman of the Mechelen Seminary.
 He was also appointed Vicar general of the archdiocese.

 Beside all these ministries, he was a preacher, a confessor, an administrator of several monasteries, a synodal researcher and book inspector.